venicegeo/pzsvc-gdaldem/README.md

 ## Install

+Go 1.5+ is required.
+You can download it [here](https://golang.org/dl/).

+If you have not already done so, make sure you've setup your Go [workspace](https://golang.org/doc/code.html#Workspaces) and set the necessary environment [variables](https://golang.org/doc/code.html#GOPATH).

 For `pzsvc-gdaldem` to function properly, GDAL must be installed on your system.
 Our manifest.yml file specifies a custom buildpack to ensure that GDAL is available on Cloud Foundry.
 For local operation, follow installation instructions for your system, e.g., `brew install gdal` on Mac OS X.

 To install `pzsvc-gdaldem`, simply clone the repository and issue a `go install` command.